phlax/aio.http/aio/http/README.rst

 Running an http server
 ----------------------

-By default the http server will respond with a 404 as there's no routes set up
+By default the http server will respond with a 404 as there are no routes set up

   >>> import asyncio
   >>> import aiohttp